 15600 W Morrison Rd, Lakewood CO 80228

-This is another state park so be prepared to pay an entry fee.
+This is city park so be prepared to pay an entry fee.
 If you want to avoid the fee and add an extra 1/2 mile to your run, park in the gravel lot located across the street from the Conoco off the Morrison exit and then cross over onto the bike path which will take you into the park by foot.

 The trails at Bear Creek park are relatively flat and a lot of fun!
 Plan on a couple of creek crossings and a lot of shade, this is a great spot to run mid summer with plenty of opportunities to cool off!